bento-codeing/cermjs/export/README.md

         );
         ```

-- The `removeEventListenersByType` method allows you to remove all the event listeners attached by a specific type
+- The `removeEventListenersByType` method allows you to remove all the event listeners attached to a specific type
     - Parameters:
         - `type`: A case-sensitive string representing the event type to use for remove the associated listeners
         - `basicCheckProcess`: A boolean that determines if we need to execute the basic check up process.
 Default to `true`.